RickGelhausen/HRIBO_ReadTheDocs/docs/source/analysis-results.rst

 An overview table containing all information gathered from the prediction tools and differential expression analysis.
 The contents of this table change depending on which :ref:`options <workflow-configuration:Workflow configuration>` are set.
-The overview table for the default workflow will contain reparation and differential expression output.
+The overview table for the default workflow will contain annotation. reparation, deepribo and differential expression output.

 +-------------------------------------------+-----------------------------------------------------------------------------+
 | Column name                               | Description                                                                 |